 - Plan regular security assessments.
 Create a shared calendar and make sure they are continuously performed and tracked.

 - Track confirmed problems by severity in your product backlogs.

 - Create a specific epic for security-related topics.
 It helps tracking, planning and reporting.

 - Document the assessments process in your knowledge base to keep it repeatable

 Step 3: secure your Salesforce development lifecycle

-If you want to take security to the next steps, you need to embed continuous vulnerability scanning as part of your development lifecycle.
+If you want to take security to the next level, you need to embed continuous vulnerability scanning as part of your development lifecycle (DevSecOps).

-There are tools on the Salesforce ecosystem that offer the most comprehensive capabilities.
-These tools are what is ultimately required if you work in a regulated sector, work extensively with sensitive data, are willing to certify your security to standards such as ISO 27001 or SOC 2.
+This makes security testing a stage every change goes through, just like passing unit tests.
+DevSecOps tools are specially important if you work in a regulated sector, work extensively with sensitive data, or are willing to certify your security to standards such as ISO 27001 or SOC 2.